-In conclusion, the Higher Diploma in Hotel Administration programme aims to provide students with an appreciation of issues associated with the administrative and organisational aspects of running a hotel.
-More specifically, the programme aims to help students develop a range of skills and personal attributes to ensure that they are able to make an immediate contribution to the sector upon graduation; to equip graduates with a robust academic, practical, and professional background for academic and/or career advancement; to provide students with a foundation of presentation skills, human resource management, accounting and financial administration, and to help students develop capacities in critical thinking and enhance their practical and administrative skills.
+In conclusion, the Bachelor of Arts in Hospitality Management programme aims to provide students with an appreciation of issues associated with the administrative, organisational and management aspects of hospitality organisations.
+More specifically, the programme aims to help students develop a range of skills, personal attributes and critical and analytical skills to ensure that they are able to make an immediate contribution to the sector upon graduation; to equip graduates with a robust academic, practical, and professional background for academic and/or career advancement; to provide students with a foundation of presentation skills, human resource management, marketing, accounting and financial administration, and to help students develop research capacities in critical thinking and enhance their practical and administrative skills.
 The learning outcomes of the individual modules are well-structured and balanced.
 Nonetheless, the existing suite of elective language modules could be re-considered to include languages that are widely spoken amongst incoming guests (e.g. Russian, Arabic or Mandarin).
 Sufficient context and requirements have been incorporated into the design of the programme curriculum, although the EEC recommends that a module in relation to technology use by consumers and businesses should be developed.
-Further suggestions include the (i) enhancement of the content within the modules 'The technique of writing and language studies I and II' and (ii) the development of a clearer module descriptor for the optional Practical Training/Industrial Placement component that attracts a substantial award of twelve (12) ECTS.
-The modules' list of references/bibliography should include journal articles with contemporary cases, issues and topics.
+Further suggestions were forwarded to include the (i) enhancement of the content within the modules 'The technique of writing and language studies I and II' and (ii) to develop a clearer module descriptor for the optional Practical Training/Industrial Placement component that attracts a substantial award of 18 ECTS.
+The modules ' list of references/bibliography could include journal articles with contemporary cases, issues and topics.
+The possibility to shift electives towards the end of the programme when students are more mature and have greater awareness as to what career they may pursue in the future would be welcomed.

 The College provided enough information for the EEC to attain a comprehensive picture of the assessment strategy.
-Assessment approaches appear traditional - in most cases, with presentations, practical assessments, tests, attendance and final exams.
+Assessment approaches appear mainstream - in most cases, with presentations, practical assessments, tests, attendance and final exams.
 There is no explicit reference to group work strategy.
 There is no mention of any formative assessment strategies.
 The number of credits attached to each module is standard.
-There is some evidence of relevant research activity among a small number of academic staff, who engage in research activities with modest publication or other related outputs.
-Publications by members of academic staff in the areas of hotel administration should be actively encouraged by the College to better inform the curriculum and contextualise teaching.
+There is some evidence of relevant research activity among a small number of academic staff, who are engaged in research activities with modest publication or other related outputs.
+Publications by members of academic staff in the areas of hospitality should be actively encouraged by the College to better inform the curriculum and contextualise teaching.

-With the above in mind, the EEC concludes that the programme is largely compliant with the required standards within each of the pillars discussed in this report.
-The EEC's recommendations are meant to be constructive and to build on the foundations of the programme to ensure conformity with minor amendments/changes.
-The EEC is of the opinion that its recommendations are feasible and achievable so as to enhance both the student experience/employability and the quality of the programme.
+With the above in mind, the EEC concludes that the programme under evaluation is largely compliant with the required standards within each of the pillars discussed in this report.
+The EEC's recommendations are meant to be constructive and to build on the foundations of the programme to ensure conformance with minor amendments/changes.
+The EEC is of the opinion that its recommendations are feasible and achievable so as to enhance both the student experience/ employability and the quality of the programme